 There are around 300,000 active gas connections, all in the North Island.
-The majority of which are residential consumers.
-With many sharing a connection under the same roof, a large number of individuals will be affected by these changes.
+The majority are residential consumers.

 The Commission wants gas pipeline businesses to continue delivering a safe and reliable supply to consumers over the short-term until the future of gas use in New Zealand becomes clear.

 Commerce Commission Associate Commissioner Vhari McWha said they want to avoid the potential for a sharp increase in existing customers' bills as demand for natural gas is expected to reduce over time.

 The Commission is set to determine price and quality factors that apply to New Zealand’s four gas pipeline businesses by the end of May 2022.
 The decision will take effect from 1 October 2022 and will remain until 30 September 2026.

 What does this mean for you?

 You will still be able to get gas for, at least, the next four years – though it will be more expensive.

 After that, the future of gas looks uncertain.
 However, the commission will be looking into whether pipelines can be repurposed for low- or no-carbon gas alternatives, such as hydrogen, to replace natural gas.